 When these issues occur during the trail sessions the teacher has to contact themaintenance or the department of IT in case the connection went slow for a long period of time.
 Beside that the teachers were directed to ask the IT department to install virus protection system or Anti-virus program on each PC and update these viruses scanning program regularly.
-Also, the teacher has to make sure that he/she can control the internet access and not allowed the users to log in to unsafe or useless sites and to report if any problem occurs in the system or the Pc's.
+Also, the teacher has to make sure that he/she can control the internet access Managing a Successful IT Learning Session with ICT Support and not allowed the users to log in to unsafe or useless sites and to report if any problem occurs in the system or the Pc's.
 On other hand the teacher again must be sure to help the students to filter the information's that they get from the internet in order to keep the useful points and reject the other unneeded information's.